 - 1. On Campus Housing Regulations.
-All the Roommates agree to be bound by all of the On Campus Housing Regulations. - Length of Stay.
-Each of the Roommates will live in the Dorm beginning on July 21, 2024 and ending on August 17, 2024. - 3.
+All the Roommates agree to be bound by all of the On-Campus Housing Regulations. - 2.
+Length of Stay.
+Each of the Roommates will live in the Dorm beginning on July 20, 2025 and ending on August 16, 2025. - 3.
 Living Arrangements.
 The bedroom(s) will be allocated as follows: Two bedrooms with two twin beds and shared bath with one adjacent room. - 4.
-Non-PREP affiliated visitors are NEVER allowed in the rooms or dorms.
-Scholars are NOT allowed to have any visitors in their rooms unless agreed upon by roommates. - 5.
+Guest Policy.
+Only PREP scholars are allowed in the dorms; any other visitors are not allowed in the rooms or dorms, except for move-in and move-out day.
+It is up to the roommates to agree if other PREP scholars are allowed in the room for visits during the duration of the program. - 5.
 Overnight Guests.
-No Overnight guests will be allowed. - 6.
+Overnight guests are not allowed. - 6.
 Noise Level.
 During quiet hours stated in the On Campus Housing Regulations, the Roommates will maintain a noise level that will permit all of the Roommates to study. - Scholars are expected to follow the Quiet Hour and Courtesy Hour policies.
-Specifically designated Quiet Hours: Sunday Thursday 10:00pm through 8:00am the next morning; Friday and Saturday 1:00am through 9:00am the next morning. - 7.
-Smoking.
-Smoking is not allowed in the Dorm. - 8.
+Specifically designated Quiet Hours: Sunday - Thursday 10:00pm through 8:00am the next morning; Friday and Saturday 1:00am through 9:00am the next morning. - 7.
+Smoking and vaping.
+Smoking and vaping are not allowed in the Dorm. - 8.
 Alcohol and controlled substances/illegal drugs.
 Alcohol and controlled substances/illegal drugs are not allowed on campus or in the Dorm. - 9.
 Roommate Change.
 If there is a roommate conflict, the roommates must work with the Pathway Student Worker to mediate the agreement.
-Roommate changes will be a last resort and need written approval by Pathway Program staff prior. - 10.
+If escalated, Roommate changes will be a last resort and require written a meeting and written approval by Outreach and Pathway Program staff prior. - 10.
 Property Damages.
 Each Roommate agrees to be solely liable for any loss or damage to the building, the Dorm, furnishings, appliances, or personal property of the other Roommates caused by the negligent or intentional act of that individual Roommate or his/her guests. - 11.
 Pets and Animals.
 There will be no pets in the Dorm at any time.
 Should one Roommate or his/her guest bring an animal in the dorm, that Roommate will be responsible for all charges and penalties incurred as a result.
 Support and Service Animals are permitted under the Housing Accommodation Agreement, each Roommate who has a pet or guest animal shall be responsible for all damages caused by his/her animal.
 This includes, but is not limited to, damage to the furniture, carpeting, doors, yard, garden, and other household fixtures. - 12.
 Agreement is Complete and Binding.
 All preliminary negotiations by the Roommates are merged into, and superseded by, the terms of the Agreement.
 Any modification to this Agreement must be in writing, signed by all the Roommates and the Manager of the Office of Outreach & Pathway Programs.